theGreatWhiteShark/climexUI/res/shiny-server/README.md

-This is a short guide to install and run the climex server on your computer.
-Since we will use shiny-server it is not just accessible via localhost but throughout your entire network.
+This is a short guide how to install and run the climex server on your computer.
+Since we will use a shiny-server, it is not just accessible via localhost but throughout your entire network.

 ## Prerequisites